 - 1. Add the Mixed-Use (MU) Combining District on Burnet, Lamar, and Koenig Lane east of Woodrow. - 2.
 Allow the Neighborhood Urban Center in the area between Burnet Road and Burnet Lane and south of Justin Lane. - 3.
 Focus higher intensity uses on Burnet Road and Lamar Blvd.
 Staff Analysis: The proposed future land use map change to Multifamily is on property located directly southwest of the intersection of two major arterial streets, Koenig Lane and North Lamar Boulevard.
 North Lamar Boulevard is a major transportation route for cars, public transportation buses, and is approximately one mile south of Capital Metro's Crestview Rail Station.
 The changing nature of North Lamar Boulevard as a higher-density corridor supports the plan goals of concentrating such developments along North Lamar.
-The plan expresses the desire to retain SF-3 zoning in the interior of the planning area, but these properties would be considered more on the edge, along North Lamar Boulevard.
-The Multifamily land use category includes MF-1, MF-2, MF-3-, MF-4, MF-5, and MF-6 zoning districts.
-Just because staff recommends the land use change to Multifamily on the property does not necessarily mean staff would recommend the applicant's request for MF-6 zoning; but staff will determine the most appropriate zoning district considering the single family land uses south of Houston Street, its proximity near McCallum High School, and the traffic impact generated by proposed development.
-Current Land Use:
+The plan expresses the desire to retain SF-3 zoning in the interior of the planning area, but The plan expresses the desire to retain SF-3 zoning in the interior of the planning area, but The plan expresses the desire to retain SF-3 zoning in the interior of the planning area, but The Multifamily land use category includes MF-1, MF-2, MF-3-, MF-4, MF-5, and MF-6 zoning districts.
+Just because staff recommends the land use change to Multifamily does not necessarily mean staff would recommend the applicant's request for MF-6 zoning; but staff will determine the most appropriate zoning district considering the residential adjacency south of Houston Street, its proximity near McCallum High School, and the traffic impact generated by proposed development.
+Existing Land Uses: